Spam (food): In popular culture

 From 1940 to 1941, Spam sponsored George Burns and Gracie Allen on their radio program.

 During World War II, Spam was not only eaten but was also incorporated into many other aspects of the war (grease for guns, cans for scrap metal, etc.); it was so prominent that Uncle Sam was nicknamed "Uncle Spam".
 Other terms influenced by the product's name include the European invasion fleet or the "Spam Fleet".
 Furthermore, the United Service Organizations (USO) toured the "Spam Circuit".
-In 1943, comedian Suzette Tarri appeared as the harassed waitress character "Mrs Spam" in the British film Somewhere in Civvies.
+In 1943, comedian Suzette Tarri appeared as the harassed waitress character "Mrs. Spam" in the British film Somewhere in Civvies.

-In the United States in the aftermath of World War II, a troupe of former servicewomen was assembled by Hormel Foods to promote Spam from coast to coast.
+In 1946, during the aftermath of World War II, a troupe of former United States servicewomen was assembled by Hormel Foods to promote Spam from coast to coast.
 The group was known as the Hormel Girls and associated the food with patriotism.
 In 1948, two years after its formation, the troupe had grown to 60 women, with 16 forming an orchestra.
 The show became a radio program where the main selling point was Spam.
 The Hormel Girls were disbanded in 1953.

-Spam has long had a somewhat dubious reputation in the United States and (to a lesser degree) in the United Kingdom as a poverty food.
+Spam has long had a somewhat dubious reputation in the United States and, to a lesser degree, the United Kingdom, as a poverty food.
 The image of Spam as a low-cost meat product gave rise to the Scottish colloquial term "Spam valley" to describe certain affluent housing areas where residents have an outward appearance of wealth but, in private, may be living at poverty levels.